Jesse Winker Player Props: Brewers vs. Cardinals

-The Milwaukee Brewers and Jesse Winker, who went 1-for-5 last time out, take on Jordan Montgomery and the St. Louis Cardinals at American Family Field, Saturday at 7:10 PM ET.
+The Milwaukee Brewers and Jesse Winker, who went 1-for-5 last time in action, battle Jake Woodford and the St. Louis Cardinals at American Family Field, Sunday at 2:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-5) against the Cardinals.
+He had a one-hit showing in his previous game (1-for-5) against the Cardinals.

 Jesse Winker Game Info & Props vs. the Cardinals